saturncloud/examples/examples/r-shiny/README.md

 **ShinyApp**: This function launches the shiny app as per UI/server pair.

 ## Objective
 In the example below we are building a dashboard as R script (`.R` file) using Shiny.
-For this example we are creating a histogram for sale prices as per selected number of bins.
+For this example we are creating a histogram which predicts sale prices for each year as per selected number of bedrooms.
 The data for same is taken from [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data).

 ## Building a Dashboard
 First we will create an R script which installs shiny and ggplot2 packages from CRAN.
 Let's name this file as `setup.R`.